tarak/django-change-email/README.rst

 All views are documented conforming to the Django admin documentation generator.

+EmailChangeConfirmView:
-:EmailChangeConfirmView: This view expects a confirmation token as an argument.
+    This view expects a confirmation token as an argument.
     If the token is valid it changes the e-mail address of the user in the User-model and deletes the change request.
+EmailChangeCreateView:
-:EmailChangeCreateView: Used to create a change request and to send the
+    Used to create a change request and to send the confirmation e-mail.
-    confirmation e-mail.
+EmailChangeDeleteView:
-:EmailChangeDeleteView: Used to delete a pending change request.
+    Used to delete a pending change request.
+EmailChangeDetailView:
-:EmailChangeDetailView: Used to display a pending change request.
+    Used to display a pending change request.
+EmailChangeIndexView:
-:EmailChangeIndexView: A redirecting view.
-If no change request
-    exists the user will be redirected to ``EmailChangeCreateView``, otherwise to ``EmailChangeDetailView``.
+    A redirecting view.
+If no change request exists the user will be redirected to ``EmailChangeCreateView``, otherwise to ``EmailChangeDetailView``.